anxin16/Capstone-Project-3/Milestone-Report/readme.md

 First we load dataset from json file and rename column 'overall' to 'Rating'.
 There are 278677 records in the Clothing and Shoes dataset.

 ### 2. Preliminary Analysis
-Then we get a summary of the dataset:
+* Summary of the dataset:
 ```
 Number of reviews:  278677